 User-added files which can modify the behaviour of E2B

-The following extra files, if added by the user, will over-ride the default E2B behaviour:
+The following extra files, if added by the user, will override the default behaviour of E2B:

-\_ISO\MyBackground.bmp or .jpg - user wallpaper (can also be a JPEG or gzip or lzma compressed bmp)
+\_ISO\MyBackground.bmp or MyBackground.jpg - user wallpaper (can also be compressed using gzip or lzma)

-\_ISO\MyE2B.cfg - user settings and Main menu heading + Footer menu helptext
+\_ISO\MyE2B.cfg - user configuration settings, Main menu heading, Footer menu helptext, colours + many other settings

 \_ISO\Menu.lst - overrides standard E2B menu.lst boot code (used for testing only)